Webinar - Students, it pays to do your taxes!

 There are a few ways to do your taxes:

 You can do your taxes online.
 This is the fastest way as tax returns filed electronically are typically processed within two weeks.
 Certified software is available to make online filing easy, and some software products are even free.
 The tax software guides you and calculates everything for you.
-It helps make sure you don’t miss out on any benefits and credits.
-Please note, if the CRA does not have your complete date of birth on record, you cannot do your taxes online.
+It helps make sure you don't miss out on any benefits and credits.
+Please note, if the CRA does not have your complete date of birth on record, you may not be able to do your taxes online.
 Make sure to also sign up for direct deposit, so if you are eligible for a refund, you can receive it faster!

 Volunteers may be able to help you do your taxes for free.
 There are tax clinics hosted by community organizations across Canada for those with a modest income and simple tax situation.
-For more information, go to canada.ca/get-tax-help.
+For more information, go to canada.ca/taxes-general-package or call the CRA at 1-855-330-3305.

 Free tax help

-You’ re eligible to have your taxes done through the program if you have a modest income and a simple tax situation.
+You're eligible to have your taxes done through the program if you have a modest income and a simple tax situation.

 Generally, a modest income is less than $35,000 for a single person and less than $45,000 for a couple.